SalmonTT/algo_trading_4733/README.md

 # algo_trading_4733

+**Note**: Don't include dataset in this repo.
+Please store them in a separate directory locally.

 Developing and Evaluating Intraday Trading Strategies Using Market Data

 In this project, you will develop and evaluate intraday trading strategies using market data from a simulated intraday market data.